 Destiny Library Manager Automation System has a robust automated collection analysis tool built in to the system designed to assist the Library Media Specialist (LMS) with weeding and purchasing considerations.
 An added feature that other services do not have is the collection data us statistically reflective of the library circulation data.
-This data can be valuable to the LMS when funds are needed for specific areas of your collection.
-The data can be retrieved with ease by following a few simple steps.
-Destiny Collection Analysis has the ability to perform a detailed and specific investigation by drilling down from a larger range to a smaller range.
-After selecting your parameters, Destiny has a number of lists and reports that can help find and evaluate materials that need to be or have been discarded/weeded.

-Destiny provides the following reports:

-- A Materials that haven't circulated in a long time

-- A Materials that have recently been checked out

-- A Materials with old publication dates

-- Particular copy's statistics

-- Weeding log

-- Age of the collection

-- U Value of the collection

-Search Statistics Report (what students have searched for and found/not found) This summary provides you with the circulation statistics, average age, and value of all the materials in your collection organized by call number.
+This data can discarded/weeded.
+Destiny provides the following reports: A Materials that haven't circulated in a long time A Materials that have recently been checked out A Materials with old publication dates Particular copy's statistics Weeding log Age of the collection ☐ Value of the collection Search Statistics Report (what students have searched for and found/not found) This summary provides you with the circulation statistics, average age, and value of a the materials in your collection organized by call number.
 Collection Statistics Summary must not be generated between 8:00 am and 3:00 pm (M-F), because of the negative impact on the system.